bilotAIcore/AI-core-page/README.md

 ### Workflow
 <p style='text-align: justify;'>
-In more detail, the workflow of ML project is about running routines that automatically perform the necessary steps of <span style="background-color: 'balck'">data processing.</span>
+In more detail, the workflow of ML project is about running routines that automatically perform the necessary steps of data processing, modelling and model optimisation, output handling, versioning, and deployment.
+The user has also manual control over the different parts of the workflow, by configuring settings files.
 </p>

 ![](workflow.png)